home about stories

 About

 Matt Dovey is very tall, very British, and most likely drinking a cup of tea right now.
 His surname rhymes with “Dopey”, but any other similarities to the dwarf are purely coincidental.
-He has a scar on his arm where a micrometeorite tore through his spacesuit and left him seconds from a cold and frozen death.
+He has a scar on his arm from the habitat explosion that left him stranded in orbit for 33 hours.
 He lives in a quiet market town in rural England with his wife & three children, and still struggles to express his delight in this wonderful arrangement.

 When he's not writing, he's probably homebrewing wine, mucking about with his camera, or running around a field with a pretend sword and a silly accent.
 Writing constantly competes with his PC gaming time, and adult life has stolen all the money he used to spend in Games Workshop.